Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 <a class="btn btn-default" href="https://github.com/Seravo/seravo-plugin/releases"><i class="glyphicon glyphicon-download-alt"></i> Download plugin from Github</a>

-## List of features
+## Examples of features
-<code>Version 1.9.3</code>

-### Sortable metaboxes
-For improved usability and a unified WordPress user experience, our plugin now uses primarily metaboxes that behave similarily to the WordPress Dashboard.
+For full documentation, see the plugin [README on Github](https://github.com/Seravo/seravo-plugin).

 ### Shadow reset-button
 Adds the feature for resetting a staging environment from admin pages.